yegor256/blog/_posts/2016/jun/2016-06-21-how-to-hire-programmer.md

 **Delay Money Talks**.
 Don't mention money for as long as you can.
-Ideally, ask him to create a prototype first and "then we'll discuss your salary".
+Ideally, ask him to create a prototype first and "then we'll discuss your salary."
 A good programmer doesn't work for money.
 He works for satisfaction.
 That's who you need.
 You should discuss value, excitement, features, market disruption, and anything else that's important, but not money.
 Programmers in general are not